d-bl/MAE-gf/docs/counting-new.md

 > 1, 2, ... , 16

 b.
-Replace all numbers with their binary representation, length n
+Replace all numbers with their binary representation, length (n - 2)

 > 0001, 0010, ... , 1111